thorntail/thorntail/release/HOWTO_RELEASE.md

 * And commit, and push it all

+        mvn versions:commit

         git commit -a -m 'Prepare for next development version'

         git push origin master --tags

 # JIRA Releasing

-* Go to https://issues.jboss.org/projects/SWARM?selectedItem=com.atlassian.jira.jira-projects-plugin:release-page&status=unreleased and select `...` under Actions for the row matching the release we are performing.
+* Go to https://issues.jboss.org/projects/THORN?selectedItem=com.atlassian.jira.jira-projects-plugin:release-page&status=unreleased and select `...` under Actions for the row matching the release we are performing.

 * Select `Release` from the drop down.